abuebayyeh/waferDCGAN/README.md

 # WaferDCGAN
-In this notebook, we will build a simple DCGAN (shown in Figure below) to generate synthetic images of th Donut class in the WM-811k data.
+In this notebook, we will build a simple DCGAN (shown in Figure below) to generate synthetic images of the Donut class in the WM-811k data.

 ![alt text](https://github.com/abuebayyeh/waferDCGAN/blob/main/images/DCGAN.PNG)